Course type: A level & Applied • Awarding/exam body: Pearson

 There are three main forms of assessment: external (exams), internal (assessed work) and synoptic (exams at the end of each year).

-This can lead to careers in Counselling, Therapies, Business, Healthcare, Marketing, Public Relations, Law, Criminal and Probationary services, Criminology, Child Development & Sport Science.
+This can lead to careers in Counselling, Therapy based practices, Business, Healthcare, Marketing, Public Relations, Law, Criminal and Probationary services, Criminology, Child Development & Sport Science.
 You can study either a BSc (Science) or a BA (Art) in Psychology, so individual university requirements need to be checked as they may vary.
 A Psychology degree has been widely regarded as one of the most versatile degrees when trying to access the job market after university.

 Minimum 6 GCSEs at grade 4 or above, including English Language & Literature.
 A 5 or above in any one of the sciences, and no lower than 4 in any of the sciences.
 Students with either a lower grades (less than 4) in physics or chemistry but high grades in in biology (6+) may be considered subject to availability.